Code of Practice and Professional Standards

 There is no unified professional background or single qualification for a disability practitioner that provides an existing set of practices and standards, although you may have codes of practice from your foundation discipline, for example social work or psychology.

 Disability practitioners are encouraged to become members of the Australian Tertiary Education Network on Disability (ATEND).
-Recently ATEND developed a Code of Ethics and Professional Standards for its members.
+ATEND has developed a Code of Ethics and Professional Standards for its members.
 Through this and other initiatives, ATEND aims to improve its members’ professional practices and ensure a high quality service is provided to students across the sector.

 Under the code and standards set by ATEND, members: